MathieuSamy/DS-AP-Capstone-Project/README2.md

-# AutoML for Excess Return Prediction
+# AutoML for Excess Return Prediction in the Car Industry
 ### *Capstone Project — Data Science & Advanced Programming (HEC Lausanne)*

 This repository contains the full implementation of my capstone project for the Data Science & Advanced Programming course at HEC Lausanne.
-The objective is to build a clean, reproducible, and fully automated Python pipeline to test whether technical indicators + machine learning can predict short-horizon excess returns in the global automobile industry.
+The objective is to build a clean, reproducible, and fully automated Python pipeline to test whether technical indicators + machine learning can predict **short-horizon excess returns in the global automobile industry**.

 ---